annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_seq_files.md

 ## Genotypes

-VCF (variant call format) is the standard file format for storing variation data
+VCF (variant call format) is the standard file format for storing variation data.
+Each row represents a locus, with columns representing info on that locus and then genotypes at that locus for one or more individuals (one column per individual).

 ## Resources